 Tiffany is joined by a fellow double lung transplant recipient, Auburn Stevens, who has had over 30 sinus surgeries due to cystic fibrosis.
 The two chat about how Auburn has had 2 lobectomies before her transplant, which is a new concept for Tiffany.
 Auburn shares reasons for her surgeries of sinuses and a major scary in office procedure where her sinus cavity was expanded with a balloon.
 Tiffany talks about her first sinus surgery after transplant and her experience with the recovery.
 Auburn and Tiffany reminisce on all their sinus problems throughout their lives and inform the listeners of what happens in the sinuses with a cystic fibrosis patient.
 Auburn ends it with advice to those who may need a sinus surgery in the near future.

 A couple weeks ago I wrote about making it through a calendar year without needing to go on IVs for the first time in close to 15 years.
 Well… that streak was snapped a few days later.
 No, I didn’t jinx it and no I didn’t bring it upon myself.
 I had been fighting a

 It’s a holiday today, (which… does anyone else think it’s kind of weird that we celebrate the executive office of the federal government, especially since our entire existence as a nation is predicated on the idea that no single person should wield too much power?), so that means you get a quick Monday Morning thoughts.

-The post Are Phages the Answer to Debilitating Cystic Fibrosis Infectious Disease? appeared first on Gunnar Esiason Blog.
+The post Monday Morning Thoughts: Welcome To The Team, Phages appeared first on Gunnar Esiason Blog.